PredictIt Review

 It is unlikely PredictIt will begin offering bonuses or other promotions anytime soon.
 PredictIt is a research project, not a commercial operator.
 As a result, it does not compete with traditional sports betting sites for new users and lacks a significant marketing budget.

 Bettors interested in high value sports betting bonuses must look elsewhere.
-However, keep in mind that commercial sports betting sites do not offer political betting.
+However, keep in mind that online sportsbooks do not offer political betting in any state.

 How PredictIt It Works